-We’re so proud of Jordan for all he has accomplished, and we’re excited to see where his admissions journey leads him.
+We’re so proud of Jordan for all he has accomplished, and we’re excited to watch him thrive at Columbia.

 Beyond his advisor’s guidance, Jordan’s success stems from his hard work and determination.
 Even given his high grades and impressive resume, Jordan understood that getting into top colleges takes work—and he was ready to put in the hours.